-An essay on Fire Prevention, written last May, by An essay on Fire Frevention, written last May, or Eleanor Chesley, who then lived on Roman Avenue and attended Public School 3, brought to her a medal, which was presented by the Mayor on the steps of City Halloct.
+An essay on Fire Preyention, written last May, by Eleanor Chesley, who then lived on Roman Avenue and attended Public School 3, brought to her a medal, which was presented by the Mayor on the steps of City Hall Oct.
 8. The announcement that she was a winner came to her from Fire Commissioner Thomas J. Drennan, in a letter.
 School children throughout the city entered the competition, and a certain number of medals were awarded for the different grades.
-Eleanor is now attending the for the different grades.
 Eleanor is now attending the Public School in Kew Gardens.